 When communicating between the PL and AI Engine array, you must be aware of additional latency in your system if the PL is running more slowly than the AI Engine.
 In this case, you must use wider buses, (32, 64, or 128-bit) to bring the data into the array.
 This adds latency to the overall system, because the AXI4-Stream interconnect to the AI Engine memory and core is 32-bits, which adds 4 cycles to consume a 128-bit bus.

-It is important to consider the DSP Engines and PL for small latency critical functions.
+For data processing in the PL, it is important to consider the DSP Engines and PL for small latency critical functions.
 This eliminates the need to bring the data in and out of the AI Engine array, which could be costly if the latency requirements are small.

 Another consideration is how you intend to control your function or application within the AI Engine array.
 Will you use the PS or PL to control the kernel functionality at run time?
 Can the PS meet the latency requirement, or do you need a PL controller?
 These are important factors which need to be evaluated for your specific application.